locallyoptimistic/LocallyOptimistic/content/about.md

 ### Scott Breitenother

 Scott is an investor and advisor who specializes in building data driven organizations.
-He was employee #16 at direct-to-consumer mattress startup [Casper](https://casper.com/) and founded the company’s Data & Analytics team.
-In a former life, Scott was a Management Consultant (which is probably where he developed his love of frameworks and structure).
-When he’s not blogging about analytics trends, you can find him walking around Brooklyn with his wife and daughter.
+He currently leads [Brooklyn Data Co.](https://brooklyndata.co/), a consultancy offering full-stack data and analytics team as a service.
+He was employee #16 at direct-to-consumer mattress startup [Casper](https://casper.com/) and founded the company’s data and analytics team.
+When he’s not blogging about analytics trends, you can find him walking around Brooklyn with his wife and children.

 [linkedIn](https://www.linkedin.com/in/scottbreitenother/) | [github](https://github.com/sbreitenother)